Double Dhamaal: Release

 Double Dhamaal's DVD was released by Reliance Home Video.
 The television premiere was announced to be broadcast on Zee Cinema.

 Distribution rights

 Double Dhamaal's distribution rights were sold to Zee Entertainment Enterprises.

+Games

+The release of the film was accompanied by a tie-in mobile video game which was distributed by Jump Games.

 Sequel

 A sequel, and the third installment in the series, was announced after the release of Double Dhamaal, though the film was slammed by critics, and was a commercial success.
 Filming started in March 2012 and is set to release on 22 February 2019 under the title of Total Dhamaal.
 Director Indra Kumar has decided to do away with the female leads and bring back the entire cast from the hit film Dhamaal with one change.